SolarArbiter/SolarArbiter.github.io/usecases.md

 5. Forecast issue frequency - The frequency at which new forecasts are issued, e.g. 1 hour, 6 hours, 1 day.
 6. Interval label - Indicates if a time labels the start or the end of an interval, or indicates an instantaneous value.
 7. Value type - The type of the data in the forecast, e.g. mean, max, 95th percentile.
-8. Variable – The variable in the forecast, e.g. power, GHI, DNI.
+8. Variable - The variable in the forecast, e.g. power, GHI, DNI.
 Each variable is associated with a standard unit.
-9. Site – The predefined site that the forecast is for, e.g. Power Plant X or Aggregate Y.
+9. Site - The predefined site that the forecast is for, e.g. Power Plant X or Aggregate Y.

 A forecast must be associated with a pre-defined site.
-The site, not the forecast, defines geographic location and the value type determines the units.
+The site, not the forecast, defines geographic location and the variable determines the units.

-### Framework User and Framework Administrator {#users}
+### Framework user and framework administrator {#users}
 {: .anchor}

 A _framework user_ is an individual or organization that uses the capabilities of Solar Forecast Arbiter to evaluate and analyze forecasts.
 A framework user can be a _forecast provider_ (one who creates a forecast), a _forecast user_ (one using a forecast for a defined purpose), researchers, and others.